 Ready for a fun melt and pour soap project?
 These easy soaps not only look and smell amazing, but they’re also perfect for a bit of exfoliation while you lather up in the bath or shower.
 Plus, they make perfect homemade beauty gifts!

 What You’ll Need

 -2 lbs clear Melt and Pour Soap Base

 -1 Spray Bottle (for rubbing alcohol)

 -2 Heat Safe Containers

 Cut the dry loofah sponge into 8 even pieces by cutting once vertically then cutting each half into 4 pieces.
 Next, add the loofah sponge pieces to water to reconstitute and remove seeds as needed (this is a natural vegetable product so you may have seeds).
 Towel-dry each loofah piece to remove excess water.
 Set aside.

 Add rubbing alcohol to the 2 oz spray bottle.
 Spritzing the melted soap with rubbing alcohol eliminates air bubbles.

 1. Cut the soap base into 1 inch cubes and divide equally into 2 microwave safe glass containers.

 2. Melt the first container of soap in the microwave on 30 second bursts, stirring in between bursts with a spoon, until the soap is fully melted.

-3. Slice off a sliver of the Tangerine Wow color block and mix a small amount into the first container of melted soap until you achieve a bright orange hue.
+3. Slice off a sliver of the orange color block and mix a small amount into the first container of melted soap until you achieve a bright orange hue.
 What you see is what you get with these colorants so feel free to add more if you want a brighter color.

 4. Add 4 droppers full of fragrance oil to the melted orange soap base and stir until the fragrance oil is fully distributed (about 12 ml).